 We crossed the Middle Atlas Mountains, a stunning oak forest, rivers with light blue water and simple villages.
 One more prove that Morocco is a country of contrasts.

-The bus was really old, with people seated on the floor, animals, bags of food and Arabic pop music playing on the travellers mobiles.
+The bus was really old, with people seated on the floor, animals, bags of food and Arabic pop music playing on the traveler’s mobiles.
 We had to get lost to discover the real Morocco.

-Finally we arrived in Azrou and someone outside the bus just yelled: Bus to Fes!!
+Finally, we arrived in Azrou and someone outside the bus just yelled: Bus to Fes!!
 That was the call to jump off the bus and find our next ride.
 The Korean girl ran to get the following bus and head to Fes, we decided to stay in Azrou.
 We exchange goodbyes and our adventure partner follow her way.

-Azrou is a tiny beautiful city in the mountains, no tourists and helpful people.
+Azrou is a tiny beautiful city in the mountains, with no tourists and helpful people.
 In less than 30 minutes we were in a hotel room, freshened up and ready for dinner.